Transcantábrico

 The Transcantábrico is a metre-gauge tourist train service, crossing northern Spain along the Bay of Biscay.
 It is the oldest of Spain's tourist trains, managed by the Spanish public company FEVE since its inauguration in 1983 until 2012, when FEVE disappeared and Renfe Operadora took over.

 History

 With the Transcantábrico, FEVE (Narrow Gauge Railways) created the first hotel-train in Spain.
 The original idea was to create a tourist train, emulating the legendary Orient Express, which would use FEVE's tracks in northern Spain.
-The special feature of this train is that, unlike other tourist trains, it operates on gauge track.
+The special feature of this train is that, unlike other tourist trains in Europe, it operates on gauge track.

 It opened for business on 30 July 1983 with an inaugural trip between La Robla and Cistierna in Leon.
 Its original composition was three Pullman lounge cars built in the UK in 1923 (pub, bar and lounge), 4 bunk bed cars, a generator car and a service car for the crew.